Stratton, Cornwall: Government

-The name Stratton was given to the unit of government for taxation during Saxon times, known as a 'hundred'.
+The name Stratton was given to the unit of government for the administration of justice and taxation during Saxon times, known as a 'hundred'.
 Stratton was the head of its hundred due to its importance in comparison to that of the local towns and villages, including Kilkhampton, Marhamchurch, Boyton, Jacobstow, Whitstone, Stratton itself, Poughill, Bridgerule, Week St Mary, Launcells, North Tamerton and Morwenstow.

 The hundred is an indicator of Stratton's importance not only for these reasons, but also because in the whole of Cornwall, there were only nine hundreds and all of them had their own courts.
 This suggests that not only did Stratton have a courthouse, it was probably the only one in the Stratton Hundred.
 (At the time of Domesday Book there were only seven hundreds: the hundred of Trigg was later divided into Trigg, Lesnewth and Stratton.
 Stratton manor was the head manor of Trigg Hundred in Domesday Book.)
+Hundreds were primarily used as areas for the administration of justice, but gradually lost their functions.
+The remaining judicial functions were transferred to county courts in 1867 and their last remaining liabilities transferred to local police forces in 1886.

-In 1866 the ancient parish of Stratton, which included Bude and rural areas to the south and east of Bude and Stratton, became a civil parish.
+Stratton was an ancient parish.
+As well as Stratton itself, the parish also included Bude and surrounding rural areas, including the hamlets of Upton and Lynstone.

-The functions of the Stratton Hundred were effectively replaced by the Stratton Rural District established by the Local Government Act 1894.
-In 1900 most of the civil parish of Stratton, including the towns of Stratton and Bude, together with the villages of Upton and Lynstone, and also Flexbury from the civil parish of Poughill, were transferred from the Rural District to the new Bude–Stratton Urban District.
-The remainder of the civil parishes of Stratton and Poughill were transferred to Bude–Stratton Urban District in 1934.
+When elected parish and district councils were established by the Local Government Act 1894, the parish of Stratton was included in the Stratton Rural District.
+In 1900 most of the civil parish of Stratton, including the towns of Stratton and Bude, together with Upton and Lynstone, and also Flexbury from the civil parish of Poughill, were transferred from the Rural District to the new Stratton and Bude Urban District.
+The remainder of the civil parishes of Stratton and Poughill were transferred to into the urban district on 1 April 1934, which was renamed Bude–Stratton at the same time.
+A civil parish of Stratton continued to exist between 1900 and 1934, but it only covered the residual eastern rural fringes of the old parish that had not been included in the urban district.
+In 1931, the last census before its abolition, the Stratton parish had a population of 117.

 Both the Urban District and Stratton Rural District were abolished in 1974 and became part of North Cornwall District, itself abolished in 2009 when the present Cornwall Council was formed.